[IWTAS EXCLUSIVE] Listen to Soundboard Recordings of Sleater-Kinney’s First Two St. Louis Shows

 The next time SK came to town seventeen months later (October 21,1998), Marla booked them at Galaxy with fellow rising Northwest bands Built To Spill and 764-HERO; I brought my recorder with me again.
 I remember the show being near capacity again, the band having doubled their audience in under a year and a half.
 The members of Sleater-Kinney were bona fide “indie stars” now, and their performance and presence was that of a band who knew how good they were, with crowds providing more and more validation of that fact each night.
 This show, while not benefiting from “first time seeing them” anticipation for me, was still an exciting one for many reasons: the biggest being that the show ended up featuring six (at the time) unreleased songs that would eventually come out four months later on the band’s The Hot Rock album.

 For the last song of the evening, Sleater-Kinney invited the members of both opening acts on stage for a “jam” which ended up being fascinating as the tune sounded more Built To Spill-ish in pace and movement.
 But the trademark SK guitar-weaving was present over the mountainous grooves they were creating with Corin singing free-form over the top of it all.
 My last memory of the ’98 Galaxy show was all of the band members waving goodbye from the stage as the Galaxy lights kicked on.
 I quickly packed up my recording gear so I could race out of the venue and up the street two blocks to see a late show at Fuel, which was featuring the Mo’ Wax tour with DJ Shadow, Blackalicous and Latryx.

 Sleater-Kinney is Corin Tucker, Carrie Brownstein, and Janet Weiss.
-The return to St. Louis on April 24th, 2015 at The Pageant with THEESatisfaction, and with Bruiser Queen at The Halo Bar directly after the show.
+The group returns to St. Louis on April 24th, 2015, at The Pageant with THEESatisfaction, and with Bruiser Queen at The Halo Bar directly after the show.